bkbilly/AlarmPI/README.md

 # AlarmPI

-AlarmPI is a home alarm system that works with Raspberry PI.
-It has been tasted with PIR sensors and door sensors.
+AlarmPI is a home alarm system based on Raspberry PI controlling PIR and Door sensors.
+It uses a web interface which is able to activate or deactivate the alarm and also disable or enable sensors.
+You can also change some settings like changing name of sensor, adding sensors and changing pins of both the serene and sensors.

+When the alarm is active and it detects change in the sensors, the application enables the Serene, sends Mail and calls through VoIP provider.
+All those events can be activated/deactivated through settings.json

 ## Installation
 ```